What is a condom?

 - If the condom rolls up during sex, roll it back to the base of the penis immediately.

 - If the condom comes off or breaks during sex withdraw the penis and put on a new condom before intercourse continues.

 - After cumming hold on to the base of the condom and withdraw the penis before it goes soft.

-- When removing the condom, don’t allow the condom or penis to touch you or your partner’s genital area.
+- When removing the condom, don’t allow the condom or penis to touch the genital area.
 Dispose of the condom carefully.

 Sometimes accidents happen

-You can contact a doctor, a SHine SA clinic or the Sexual Healthline to talk about STI checks.
-If there’s a risk of pregnancy a female can take emergency contraception as soon as possible, but up to 5 days after having unprotected sex.
+You can contact a doctor, a SHINE SA clinic or the Sexual Healthline to talk about STI checks.
+If there’s a risk of pregnancy you can take emergency contraception as soon as possible, but up to 5 days after having unprotected sex.